microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/spinner-needs-labelling.md

 ## Ways to fix

--   Make sure that Spinner component has aria-live attribute and add aria-label attribute for screen reader text.
+-   Make sure that Spinner component has following attributes:
+    -   aria-live
+    -   aria-busy
+    -   either label or aria-label

 ## Rule Details